radroof22/cse-7850-combio-hackathon/README.md

 # cse-7850-combio-hackathon
-Set up a conda env using requirements.yml <br>
+1) Set up a conda env using environment.yml <br>
-exp.ipynb has the code to train models and generate predictions <br>
+2) Run the cells in main.ipynb to train an ensemble of lightGBM models and get predictions.

-protein_embeddings.parquet contains the embeddings for the training dataset and protein_embeddings_test.parquet contains the embeddings for test dataset<br>
+Note: There is more info on how we generated the data and tuned hyperparams in exp.ipynb.
+Some of the work we did is also on other branches, but main.ipynb contains the core idea we used for our final submission.